-If we are to ensure that our future generations can have the same fortunate experiences and interactions, then the future of conservation and the preservation of our natural habitat lies in our hands.
+If we are to ensure that our future generations can have the same fortunate experiences and interactions with animals in nature, the conservation and the preservation of our natural habitat, in the present, lies in our hands.

 The Big Cat Experiences story started in 1966 in Beitbridge, Southern Rhodesia.
 Political instability in the region had led to fighting, and in one particular case, a nearby firefight had set fire to the bush.
 A game ranger named, Don Stot, rescued a casualty of the war – a week-old lion cub that had been caught in the fire and lost its mother.

 Don took the Lion cub to Ossie and Joyce Bristow (my Great Grandparents) at Bishopstone Estate, who hand-reared the cub to adulthood, unwittingly setting their lives on a path of playing foster parents to an array of other orphaned animals from that day forward, resulting in Joyce and Ossie founding the Lion and Cheetah Park in Zimbabwe, which is now regarded as a national heritage site.

 Amid the land claims in the early 2000’s, we were able to relocate some of our animals from Zimbabwe to South Africa, where we pride ourselves in offering our unique experiences.
 We are proud to be the fourth generation to be working with and safeguarding our majestic animals.